 Sri Lankan shares end little changed

-The bourse saw a net foreign inflow for the 13th straight session.
-Foreign investors bought 56.3 million rupees ($432,400) worth of shares on Tuesday, extending the net inflow for the past 13 days to 3.97 billion rupees.
-They have been net buyers of 5.81 billion rupees so far this year.
+The bourse saw a net foreign inflow for the seventh straight session.
+Foreign investors bought 297.2 million rupees worth of shares on Friday, extending the year-to-date net foreign inflows to 4.18 billion rupees.